-Basis of difference sis of difference Partnership Joint Stock Company Legal status Not a legal entity Is an artificial legal person.
+Basis of difference Partnership Joint Stock Company Legal status Not a legal entity Is an artificial legal person.
 (Salomon Vs Salomon) Agency Partner is an agent of firm and other partners.
-A member is not an agent of company or of other members.
-Distribution of profits The profits of the firm are distributed as per the Partnership Deed.
+A member is not an agent company or of other mem Distribution of profits The profits of the firm are distributed as per the Partnership Deed.
 There is no such compulsion to distribute the profits among the members.
 Dividend is declared out of profits.
 Extent of liability Liability of members is unlimited.
-Liability of members is unlimited.
-Liability of the member limited by shares or by g There can be unlimite also.
+Liability of the members can be limited by shares or by guarantee.
+There can be unlimited liability also.
 Property The firm's property is the "Joint Estate" of all the partners.
-Company's property is sep from that of its members who receive it back only in the fo dividends or refund of capital.
+Company's property is separate from that of its members who can receive it back only in the form of dividends or refund of capital.

-Transfer of shares Transfer of sharesA share in Partnership cannot be transferred without the consent of all the partners.Shares company with ease.
+Transfer of shares A share in Partnership cannot be transferred without the consent of all the partners.
+Shares of a private company can be transferred without the consent of with ease.
 Management Partners can take part in management of a firm.
 Only director members can take part in management.
 Registration For a partnership, firm registration is not compulsory.
 Company is created by registration under Companies Act, 2013.
 Winding up A partnership may be dissolved by any partner at any time if all the partners agree.
 A Company is wind up by NCLT or its name is struck off by the ROC.
 Number of membership Number of partners: maximum-100 (As per Section 464 of the Companies Act, 2013) Present limit is 50 [As per Companies (Miscellaneous) Rules, 2014] Private company: minimum- 2, maximum- 200 Public Company: minimum- 7, maximum- No limit One person company: 1 Duration of existence Firm does not have perpetual succession.
 Company has perpetual succession.